-- Discard both the ends of the Onion stalks and cut into 1" long strips.
+- Discard both ends of the Onion stalks and cut them into 1" long strips.

 - Now heat mustard Oil in a pan.

-- Fry fishes from both side over the low flame and strain from the oil.
+- Fry fish from both sides over the low flame and strain from the oil.

-- Fry Potato wedges after sprinkling little turmeric powder and salt in the remaining oil.
+- Fry Potato wedges after sprinkling a little turmeric powder and salt in the remaining oil.

 - Now shallow-fry Piajkoli as well.